 You will need to take the following documents:

 - Your passport

 - Your I-94 card, which you will turn in when you leave the country.
-If you have a stamp in your passport instead of a card, you do not need to turn anything in.
+If you have an electronic I-94 instead of a physical I-94 card, you do not need to turn anything in.

 We recommend taking the following documents, too:

 - A recent letter from your department that confirms your continued employment